 Laws 1947, Chapter 139 modified the jurisdiction, powers and duties of the APA Commission; the issuance of power purchase certificates; power apportionment, sales and rates; and certain fiscal matters.
 In 1947, Congress changed the name of Boulder Dam to Hoover Dam, requiring conforming changes to state statutes.

 Laws 1956, Chapter 151 addressed development programs to utilize power and construct water facilities; disposition of power and establishment of power rates; construction and maintenance of dams; and preservation of existing water rights.

 Laws 1971, Chapter 49 established the Arizona Water Commission, replacing the Arizona Interstate Stream Commission.
-The Legislature included a statement of intent, explaining the measure is not intended to alter, amend or restrict the powers and duties of the APA.
-The Water Commission is required to coordinate and confer with the APA.
+The Legislature included a statement of intent, explaining the measure was not intended to alter, amend or restrict the powers and duties of the APA.
+The Water Commission was required to coordinate and confer with the APA.